nicolebranagan/borrdome/README.md

 C# Action 'Roguelike-like' from 2012

 All .xml files must be present in the main folder for the game to work.
 In-game help is provided using the F1 key.

+Though the game should be completable, it has not been tested, as the difficulty exceeds the skill of the author.